Thread to Art: PUNCH NEEDLE 101 - Issue Two

 Holding and Moving the Punch Needle Correctly:

-Holding your punch needle at an angle, much like you would comfortably hold a pencil, will allow the needle to slide in and open the weave more efficiently, making it much more comfortable to punch.
+Holding your punch needle at an angle, much like you would comfortably hold a pencil, allows the needle to slide in and open the weave more efficiently, making it more comfortable to punch.
 Resting the side of your hand on the fabric will also help stabilize the needle and make it easier to punch.

 The proper position to hold the punch needle is with the top side (the beveled opening) facing up and the bottom (with the eye) from which the thread is hanging facing down towards the cloth.